NCAR/ccpp-framework/doc/constituents.md

 `ccpt_deallocate` only deallocates the underlying prop when the flag is `.true.`; otherwise it just nullifies its pointer.

-Under capgen-ng's explicit-registration model, all `ccpp_constituent_properties_t` objects are **target-owned by the caller** (the host's `host_constituents(:)` array, or the per-suite `<suite>_dynamic_constituents(:)` buffer).
+Under capgen's explicit-registration model, all `ccpp_constituent_properties_t` objects are **target-owned by the caller** (the host's `host_constituents(:)` array, or the per-suite `<suite>_dynamic_constituents(:)` buffer).
 We never set the flag, so